Solving Challenging Control Problems Using Two-Staged Deep Reinforcement Learning: Introduction

 \section{Introduction}

-In recent years, deep reinforcement learning (deep RL) has demonstrated impressive performance on a wide range of sequential decision problems ranging from the Go game \cite{silver2016mastering, silver2017mastering} to robot control~\cite{tan2018sim,haarnoja2018learning,hwangbo2019learning}.
+Deep reinforcement learning (deep RL) has demonstrated impressive performance on a wide range of sequential decision problems ranging from the Go game \cite{silver2016mastering, silver2017mastering} to robot control~\cite{tan2018sim,haarnoja2018learning,hwangbo2019learning}.
 However, deep RL in practice still requires significant engineering efforts on tuning algorithms and reward functions to find an effective control policy.
 Conditions such as sparse reward functions and sensitive dynamics amplify the complexity of the problem.
-These properties degrade the accuracy of the policy gradient descent method by hiding informative signals and injecting noises.
-Therefore, engineers often try to address these issues by designing denser and smoother reward functions or combining a policy with hand-designed controllers based on their prior knowledge.
+These properties degrade the accuracy of the policy gradient method by obscuring informative signals and causing inaccurate gradient estimation.
+Engineers often try to mitigate these issues by designing denser and smoother rewards or incorporating hand-designed controllers based on their prior knowledge.

-Our approach to tackling challenging control problems is to divide them into easier sub-problems.
-Inspired by traditional motion planning algorithms~\cite{wermelinger2016navigation, belter2016adaptive, norby2020fast} that optimize plans with approximated dynamics, we pre-solve an approximated problem with deep RL and use the solution as a hint for solving the original problem.
-We believe that this decomposition provides substantial improvements to current deep RL methods for robotics.
-First, we can directly \emph{sample a sequence of states} rather than sampling control signals, which allows the learning algorithm to investigate a broader range of experiences.
-In addition, we can efficiently compute transitions in the motion planning stage, which makes the computation much more efficient than detailed physics-based simulation.
-We can also easily incorporate the desired prior knowledge, such as desired footfall patterns for locomotion tasks, which are not guaranteed during deep RL with physics-based simulation.
-Although this approach might initially sacrifice the validity of the physics slightly, the imitation phase eventually recovers these missing details.
+Our approach to tackling challenging control problems is to divide them into easier sub-problems: \emph{motion planning} and \emph{motion imitation}.
+We solve planning with approximated dynamics inspired by other motion planning works~\cite{wermelinger2016navigation, belter2016adaptive, norby2020fast}.
+We then leverage the generated plan as a hint for solving the original problem.
+This decomposition gives substantial performance gains due to the following reasons.
+First, we can aggressively explore a wide range of states during the motion planning stage by leveraging direct sampling of states and cheap evaluation of transitions.
+We can also easily incorporate the desired prior knowledge in the planning, such as desired footfall patterns for locomotion tasks, which is not guaranteed in physics-based simulation.
+Although this planning might initially sacrifice minor details in physics, the imitation phase eventually recovers all the detailed dynamics and establishes robust control policies.

+Another crucial insight is to solve the motion planning via deep RL.
+Motion planning algorithms, such as Probabilistic Roadmap (PRM) \cite{kavraki1996probabilistic} or Rapidly exploring Random Tree (RRT) \cite{lavalle1998rapidly}, have been studied in various contexts including navigation and manipulation.
+However, these algorithms are not very effective in solving high-dimensional planning in our experience.
+On the other hand, we found that deep RL is an effective tool to solve complex planning problems by strategically exploring states via value function estimation, with minimal changes to the original control problem.